rosanna-smith/ro-crate-schema-tools/README.md

 # ro-crate-schema-tools

 Tools for RO-Crate to be used for creating and distributing Schema.org style ontologies.
+(SOSSs)

-Given an RO-Crate containing `rdfs:Class`, `rdf:Property`, `schema:DefinedTerm` and `schema:DefinedTermSet` definitions, this code can generate:
+Given an RO-Crate containing `rdfs:Class`, `rdf:Property`, `schema:DefinedTerm` and `schema:DefinedTermSet` entities, this code can generate:

 -  HTML or Markdown landing pages to document an ontology - eg <http://purl.archive.org/textcommons/terms>

 -  A Context file for inclusion in a crate or other JSON-LD

+Given *example* RO-Crate Metadata Documents, it can generate, or add to a SOSS that documents the usage in those metatadata documents; what classes and properties occur?
+To what range of values does each property link?